Nonye2K3/chia/FAQ.md

 We think you will want to use used Data Center grade NVMe SSD drives to create your plots.
 Regular consumer NVMe SSD generally has too low of a [TBW](https://www.enterprisestorageforum.com/storage-hardware/ssd-lifespan.html) rating.
 One of our community members keeps this handy [SSD Endurance document](https://github.com/Chia-Network/chia-blockchain/wiki/SSD-Endurance) up to date so you can compare various SSDs.
 You should never use your root/OS SSD to plot as it can lead to drive failure and loss of booting.
 You can plot directly to hard drives and get good results, especially if you plot in parallel to different drives.
 You can use non-root SSD over Thunderbolt 3 and migrate your plots off to whatever storage you want to keep them on long term.
 You could even load them on a Raspberry Pi 3 or 4 with outdated USB 2.0 drives attached and they will harvest and farm just fine.
 PC World offers this great [background on current storage technologies](https://www.pcworld.com/article/2899351/everything-you-need-to-know-about-nvme.html) but this graph gives you a quick view of why we recommend NVMe SSD:
 ![NVMe SSD vs SATA](images/plotting-nvme-ssd.png "NVMe SSD is 5.5 times faster than SATA SSD")

+# What are the minimum officially supported OS versions?

+* MacOS 10.14 Mojave
+* Windows 10
+* Ubuntu 18.04
+* Raspbian Buster

 # Can I plot more than one plot at a time?

 Yes and starting with Beta 19 you can either use the GUI or CLI.
 Over the short run you have a bit more control of plotting using the CLI.
 There are [tips for Windows users](https://github.com/Chia-Network/chia-blockchain/wiki/Windows-Tips) and Mac users can find their CLI commands in the [Quick Start Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Quick-Start-Guide#macos).
 You may have better results if you stagger the start time of parallel plotting processes depending on your hardware setup.